[NATIONAL] VARCHAR(M) [CHARACTER SET charset_name] [COLLATE collation_name]

 MariaDB stores VARCHAR values as a one-byte or two-byte length prefix plus data.
 The length prefix indicates the number of bytes in the value.
 A VARCHAR column uses one length byte if values require no more than 255 bytes, two length bytes if values may require more than 255 bytes.

-Note: MariaDB 5.1 and later follow the standard SQL specification, and do not remove trailing spaces from VARCHAR values.
+MariaDB follows the standard SQL specification, and does not remove trailing spaces from VARCHAR values.

 VARCHAR(0) columns can contain 2 values: an empty string or NULL.
 Such columns cannot be part of an index.
 The CONNECT storage engine does not support VARCHAR(0).